Gantt Chart¶

 If parent tasks are cancelled, the children tasks will not be cancelled, and will gain one level in the parent-child hierarchy.

 Edit the bar length by selecting it and dragging the desired edge to increase or decrease its length.
+Alternatively, this operation can be done by right-clicking on the selected bar and clicking Edit.
+In the Edit Node window, users can set the Start date and the End date by clicking on the calendar icon and selecting directly the corresponding dates.
 The Duration column data automatically updates based on the new bar length.

-Move the bar by selecting it and moving it on the interactive area.
+Move the bar by selecting it and moving it on the graphical area.
 Multiple bars can be moved at the same time by selecting them while keeping the CTRL key pressed.

 Delete the bar by selecting it, right-clicking on it and selecting Delete.
-Multiple bars can be cancelled by selecting them while keeping the CTRL key pressed.
+Multiple bars can be cancelled by selecting them while keeping the CTRL key pressed and then by right-clicking and selecting Delete.